Bad habits to kick : avoiding the schema prefix

 There are exceptions, of course, like when you actually *want* the behavior of a single query to be to adapt to the default schema of the user.
 But I suspect these cases are few and far between (and might be worthy of a design review).

 Using schemas is a complex topic, and I don't want to get into all of the security ramifications.
 For those of you that are already using multiple schemas, you have probably already hit most of the big issues.
-I just wanted to suggest that you get into the habit of using the prefix whenever you create or reference objects in T-SQL code, even if you are currently only using objects in dbo.
+I just wanted to suggest that you get into the habit of using the prefix whenever you create or reference objects, even if you are currently only using objects in dbo.
 You might thank me later.